bitcart/bitcart/CONTRIBUTING.md

 Where coin is coin symbol, for example, btc.

-Make sure to install the infrastructure parts of BitcartCC, refer to [Manual Installation Instuctions](https://docs.bitcartcc.com/deployment/manual#typical-manual-installation) and install needed requirements for the repository you are contributing to.
+Make sure to install the infrastructure parts of Bitcart, refer to [Manual Installation Instuctions](https://docs.bitcart.ai/deployment/manual#typical-manual-installation) and install needed requirements for the repository you are contributing to.

 Install development packages: